groue/GRDBObjc/README.md

 ### FMDB Compatibility Chart

 GRDB and FMDB usually behave exactly in the same manner.
-When there are slight differences, GRDBObjc generally favors FMDB compatibility over native GRDB behavior.
+When there are slight differences, GRDBObjc favors FMDB compatibility over native GRDB behavior.

 Yet some FMDB features have not yet been ported to GRDBObjc.
 This includes support for custom SQL functions, for example.